ArtKop/AcoBotWebVersion/readme.md

 ## Installation

-This is the instructions on setting up the project locally.
+Here are the instructions on setting up the project locally.
 To get a local copy up and running, follow these steps.

 1. Clone the repo and navigate to its directory.